tisztamo/Junior/prompt/format/shell.md

-A single shell script that creates everything.
+change.sh, a shell script that creates everything.
+Files should be heredoc.

-Assume Ubuntu. npm, nix, docker and jq are installed.
+Assume OSX. npm and jq are installed.